封装和封装库

 Test point can only be applied to SMD or through hole pads, can only be applied to pads on outer layers, and only affects Gerber X2 output.

-Pads with the heatsink pad property are always flashed on every copper layer and are allowed in SMD footprints (PTH pads without this property are not allowed in SMD footprints).
+Through hole pads with the heatsink pad property are allowed in SMD footprints (PTH pads without this property cause a DRC violation when they are used in SMD footprints).
 It also affects Gerber X2 output.

 Pads with the castellated pad property are allowed to intersect the board edge and still be routed (it is otherwise a DRC error for a pad to intersect the board edge, which makes routing impossible).
 It also affects Gerber X2 output.